minprog/programmeren-1/extra/installatie/chrome/index.md

 # macOS: Installing

-To develop with C you need some tools on you laptop.
-This guide helps you with installing al these tools.
+To develop with a C compiler you will need some tools on your Chromebook.
+This guide helps you to install these tools and a code editor.

 ## Step 1: The Linux environment